Exponentially-enhanced Quantum Non-Hermitian Sensing via Optimized Coherent Drive: Exponential enhancement of via parameters optimization

 which means an \textit{exponential enhancement } of the SNR per photon with the NHSE perturbation Hamiltonian.

 Note that in conventional quantum sensing, $N$ sensors interact independently and linearly with the parameter to be measured.
-The QFI scales at best in the order of $N^2$, which requires entanglement of the $N$ sensors.
+The QFI scales at best in the order of $N^2$, which typically requires entanglement of the $N$ sensors.
 The exponential enhancement of the SNR per photon in our setting is mainly due to two key factors.
 One is that the Hatano-Nelson chain provides a potentially exponential amplification of the amplitude of the wavepacket with chirality.
 This unusual non-linear and non-reciprocal amplification makes that the exponential $N$ dependence of the QFI does not violate the standard Heisenberg-limit constrains.
 The other key factor is to find a proper path along which the signal is amplified exponentially while the total number of photons is not.
-It is worth noting that the enhancement of the SNR per photon has nothing to do with the exceptional point property and is also not owing to a large change in the spectrum of the chains.
+It is worth noting that the enhancement of the SNR per photon has nothing to do with the exceptional point property.

 Now we investigate the case where the drive is $i|\beta|$, i.e., $\theta=\frac{\pi}{2}$.
 From Eq. (\ref{xpv1}), if the perturbation $\epsilon=0$, the drive only excites the P chain as illustrated in Fig.~2(c) and Fig.~2(d).
-In this case, we have (see Appendix A)
+In this case, we have (see Appendix C)

 Suppose that the input site is $m=1$.
 From Eq.~(\ref{sn2}), the signal power $\mathcal{S}_\tau(N,\epsilon)$ is in the order of $e^{2A(N-1)}$ as long as the phase $\varphi$ in $\hat{V}_{\textsf{NHSE}}$ is nonzero and the measurement angle $\phi\neq0$.
 As illustrated in Fig.~2 (c), there is also only one path amplifying the signal power: for non-zero $\epsilon$, a wavepacket can tunnel from the site $1$ to the site $N$ of the P chain, and then propagates leftwards along the P chain back to the site $1$ amplifying the signal.
 Therefore, to obtain an exponential enhancement of the signal power, at least some portion of the $\hat{p}$ quadrature has to be measured.
 However, detecting with the measurement angle $\phi=0$ implies that only the $\hat{x}$ quadrature is detected (see Eq.~(\ref{M(N)})).
 This results in an exponentially reduced signal power from Eq.~(\ref{sn1}).
 For the total average photon number, from Eq.~(\ref{sn2}), $\bar{n}_{\textsf{tot,D}}(0)=\kappa|\beta|^2|h^{-1}_{N,1}|^2=O(1)$.
 This is because that the $\hat{p}$ quadrature is initially excited at the site $1$, and as the wavepacket propagates rightwards, the average number of photons at each site is deamplified.
 Thus, in this case $\bar{n}_{\textsf{tot,D}}(0)$ depicts the average photon number at the site 1.
 This leads to